openeventdata/petrarch2/README.md

 Due to constraints on time, this has not been retrofitted into the structure found in the "PETRARCH" repo: we will eventually do this.

-The PETR_config.ini file is configured to code the file GigaWord.sample.PETR.txt, which is an exceedingly tiny sample of the LDC Gigaword corpus file afp_eng_200808.xml formatted
-into PETR format using the program LDCGW.PETR.format.py, which is also included in the repo.

 	============= Unit tests ============